Welcome simple and dependable service to your supply chain by shipping with Flock Freight today.

 Should I have it?

 The question should never be whether or not you should put a policy in place but why you should.
 The reality is that without freight insurance, you’re relying on people that don’t want the liability for your shipment’s security.
-A shipper seeks to own the value of their cargo from its origin to its intended destination, without ever sacrificing it due to damages or loss.
+A shipper seeks to own the value of its cargo from its origin to its intended destination, without ever sacrificing it due to damages or loss.
 An insurance policy hedges against that, making it a much-needed part of your shipping process.

 To understand the benefits of a freight insurance policy is to understand the intricacies of shipper to carrier insurance as a whole.